euphorie/osha.oiradoc/docs/manuals/editor2.rst

     assessment site (https://client.oiraproject.eu).

     There is another option to include a logo which links back to a selected web page.
-This logo will appear on the first page end-users visit as soon as they start with a risk assessment (the Preparation step).
+This logo will appear on the first page that end-users visit as soon as they start with a risk assessment (the Preparation step).

     .. figure:: images/editor/editor_client_example_logos.png
       :align: center
-      :height: 512 px
       :alt: An example of the end-user facing OiRA site, showing the two different logos.

-      *An example of end-user facing OiRA risk assessment site (OiRA client), showing the two different logos*
+      *An example of end-user facing OiRA risk assessment site (OiRA client), showing the two different logos.
+Logo "1" is the logo pointing to the external organisation that we just entered.
+Logo "2" is the sector's logo.*

     If you tick the checkbox "Include a logo which links to an external website", 3 more fields will appear.

     * **External site URL**
         This is the URL (website address) of the external website you would like the logo to link to.
     * **External site name**
         This is the name of the website or its organisation
     * **External site logo**